 How to Get Around Switzerland

-If you want to get around Switzerland by car, then you should buy a toll sticker at about $45 that allows you driving on the national roads.
+If you want to get around Switzerland by car, then you should buy a toll sticker at about $45 that allows you to drive on the national roads.
 Keep in mind that a rented car always comes with a valid toll sticker that is included in the final price.
 Driving in Switzerland is safe and fun as roads are well paved, and the traffic is very relaxed.
 There are many gas stations along the way, even on the mountainous passes, so you don’t have to worry about running out of gas.

 Here’s an interactive map of this Swiss itinerary for active travelers: